Globalshift.co.uk - copyright © 2009 to 2023; All rights reserved.

 The Ministry of Petroleum and Energy oversees the oil and gas industry in Norway advised by the Norwegian Petroleum Directorate.

-Statoil ASA is a multinational integrated oil and gas company.
+Statoil ASA (now Equinor) is a multinational integrated oil and gas company.
 It was founded in 1972 as an NOC and acquired its present form in 2007 with the merger of Norsk Hydro.
 It is now a public company but the Government owns 67% of the shares.
+Statoil changed its name to Equinor in 2018.